DanielEichman/CE5_Eichman/README.md

 ###Waveform
 ![image](https://raw.githubusercontent.com/DanielEichman/CE5_Eichman/master/Task2.JPG)
 ###Signal Descriptions
-This makes sense because at the end of the program $S0 should have the value 44, $S1 should have the value -37, and $S2 should have 44 -37 =7. $S0, registar 16, has the value 0x2C which is 44.  $S1, registar 17, has the value 0xFFDB which is -37.  $S2, registar 18, has the value 0x07 which is 7.
+This makes sense because at the end of the program $S0 should have the value 44, $S1 should have the value -37, and $S2 should have 44 -37 =7. $S0, register 16, has the value 0x2C which is 44.  $S1, register 17, has the value 0xFFDB which is -37.  $S2, register 18, has the value 0x07 which is 7.
 ##Task 3 (60pts)
 ###Schematic Modification
 ![image](https://raw.githubusercontent.com/DanielEichman/CE5_Eichman/master/Schematic.jpg)